ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {PANEL: Deletions}

-* As described above, the identifiers created for the sent documents can be different from the original source documents identifiers.
+* As described above, the identifiers created for the sent documents can be different from the original source documents' identifiers.
-  The source isn't aware of the new IDs created so documents deletion requires a special approach.
+  The source isn't aware of the new IDs created so documents' deletion requires a special approach.

 * In order to remove the matching documents on the destination side, the deletion of a document sends a command to remove documents that have an ID with a _well-known prefix_.

 * For example:
   1. Document `employees/1-A` is processed by ETL and put into `People` collection with ID:
      `employees/1-A/people/0000000000000000001-A`.
   2. Deletion of the `employees/1-A` document on the source side triggers sending a command that deletes documents having the following prefix in their ID: `employees/1-A/people/`.

 * If you output multiple documents from a single document then multiple delete commands will be sent, one for each prefix containing the destination collection name.

 * When documents are sent to the same collection and IDs don't change then deletion on the source results in sending a single delete command for a given ID.

 * Deletions can be filtered by defining deletion behavior functions in the script.